 From the Chief Standing Bear Bridge on the Nebraska border to the North Dakota border near Kenel, the byway follows a natural path cut by the Missouri River.
 Highways 37, 1804 and 50 make up the route from Running Water north to Fort Thompson.

-The route crosses the Big Bend Dam at Fort Thompson and follows Highway 1806 to Fort Pierre.
+The byway crosses the Big Bend Dam at Fort Thompson and follows Highway 1806 to Fort Pierre.
 The byway then heads west on Highway 34 and north on Highway 63 to Eagle Butte.
 Continuing east on Highway 212, the route gives the option of going north on gravel BIA 7 on the west side of the river or following Highway 83 on the east side.
 At Mobridge, Highway 1806 again heads north to Kenel.

 Stories and history of the tribes that make these lands their home are told at the Akta Lakota Museum in Chamberlain, the Cultural Heritage Center in Pierre, and the H.V.
 Johnston Lakota Cultural Center in Eagle Butte.